 - Submit the online form, along with payment

 - Submit a written request to the Chief of Police, including the fee in the form of a certified cheque, money order, bank draft or lawyer’s cheque payable to the Peterborough Police Service.
-Payment can be made by cash, debit, MasterCard or Visa if the written request is delivered in person.

 The written request must include your full name, date of birth, and address.
 A phone number or email address is also required.
 Include as many details as possible regarding the occurrence, such as incident number, occurrence date, charge and disposition.